MingSheng92/MingSheng92/README.md

-## I'm a developer looking for a job.
+## I'm a developer Actively seeking new opportunities.

 ### 2021 Resolutions: